Enrique Iglesias (album)

-Enrique Iglesias is the debut studio album recorded by Spanish singer-songwriter Enrique Iglesias, it was released by Fonovisa on 21 November 1995 (see 1995 in music).
+Enrique Iglesias is the debut studio album recorded by the Spanish singer-songwriter Enrique Iglesias, The album witch released by Fonovisa Records on November 21, 1995 (see 1995 in music).
 The album was a success and topped the Latin charts.
-It also won the Grammy Award for Best Latin Pop Album at the 39th Annual Grammy Awards on 26 February 1997.
+It also won the Grammy Award for Best Latin Pop Album at the 39th Annual Grammy Awards, held on Wednesday February 26, 1997.
 The album received a Gold certification in Portugal after a weeks of sales, and has sold more than 4 million copies worldwide.
-In the United States it was certified Platinum on 18 November 1996, becoming one of the best selling Latin albums of all times in that country.
+In the United States it was certified Platinum on November 18, 1996, becoming one of the best selling Latin albums of all times in that country.
 All singles of the album hit the number-one spot in the Billboard Hot Latin Tracks chart: "Si Tú Te Vas", "Experiencia Religiosa", "Por Amarte", "No Llores Por Mí" and "Trapecista", the most for any Latin album, beating Selena and Jon Secada with four chart-toppers, each.